Kartaverse/Reactor-Anywhere/README.md

 ## Why is this Reactor migration to the web even required?

-BMD has made it clear at [Resolve v21.1](https://www.blackmagicdesign.com/support/readme/59dd4eef1f4941c29fb8dc48b33f5c8) that 3rd party developers should respect the core tenets of BMD's Freemium business model wishes.
+BMD has made it clear at [Resolve v21.1](https://www.blackmagicdesign.com/support/readme/59dd4eef1f4941c29fb8dc48b33f5c8) that 3rd-party developers should respect the core tenets of BMD's Freemium/Paid business model.
+That effectively means we (the Reactor project) need to consider scaling back the use of even LuaJIT advanced scripting, UI Manager, Python scripting, PySide, and similar functionality in the Reactor Package Manager's own GUI, in separate atom packages, etc.

-That in effect, means we (the Reactor project) need to immediately and permanently stop trying to use Python scripting, PySide, or even LuaJIT advanced scripting functionality in the Reactor Package Manager's own GUI, as the toolset is aimed at onboarding and helping the Resolve Free / Fusion page user base of new users and indie VFX artists.
+In my view, a package manager in this environment is aimed at onboarding and helping the initial user base of new users.
+Hopefully they like the experience and stick around to grow into the next generation of indie VFX artists, then eventually become full-time pros over several years.

 The WeSuckLess&trade; developers, meaning specifically the two-person team behind the Reactor core project, Andrew and SecondMan, want to be good corporate citizens in the BMD community.
-So in good faith, we're biting-the-bullet, and are going to have to "tow that BMD line" to a certain degree, in solidarity with the mothership at BMD SG.
+So in good faith, we're biting the bullet and will have to "tow that BMD line", to a certain degree, in solidarity with the mothership at BMD SG.
 Yesh.
-WTF man. 🙈🙊🙉
+Really...
+WTF man, is this world coming to. 🙈🙊🙉

 ## What happened to BMD and its decade-long post-production software product tiers?